pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 If this is the first time you use the SDK, follow the [Google SDK QuickStart Guide](https://cloud.google.com/sdk/docs/quickstarts).

-!!! note
-    When you follow the QuickStart Guide, you might update your `~/.bash_profile` and point your `$PATH` at the location where you extracted `google-cloud-sdk`.
-However, Pachyderm recommends that you extract the SDK to `~/bin`.

 !!! tip
     You can install `kubectl` by using the Google Cloud SDK and